dirambora/Spring-Reactive-Guide/README.md

                        Mono<T> handle(ServerRequest request);
                       }
 Function<Request, Response<T>> behaves very much like a servlet.HandlerFunction does not take a reposnde as an input parameter.

+### Router Function
+It serves as an alternative to the @RequestMappping annotation.It can be used to route requests to the handler functions.

+                @FunctionalInterface
+                public interface RouterFunction<T extends ServerResponse> {
+                 Mono<HandlerFunction<T>> route(ServerRequest request);
+                 // ...
+                }